dotnet/docs-maui/docs/fundamentals/gestures/swipe.md

 # Recognize a swipe gesture

-A .NET Multi-platform App UI (.NET MAUI) swipe gesture occurs when a finger is moved across the screen in a horizontal or vertical direction, and is often used to initiate navigation through content.
+A .NET Multi-platform App UI (.NET MAUI) swipe gesture recognizer detects when a finger is moved across the screen in a horizontal or vertical direction, and is often used to initiate navigation through content.

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]